-Centipede Control & Extermination
+Centipede Pest Control

 What do centipedes look like and why are they concerning?

 Centipedes have long, segmented bodies that measure anywhere from 1/8 of an inch to 6 inches in length.
-Each body segment has its own pair of legs, and the amount of legs a centipede has can be as few as 15 pairs or as many as 177 pairs.
+Each body segment has its own pair of long legs, and the amount of legs a centipede has can be as few as 15 pairs or as many as 177 pairs.

 Depending on species, a centipede’s color will range from yellow to dark brown.
 The most common type of centipede encountered by home and business owners is the house centipede.
 This is because it can complete its entire life cycle indoors, and is the only centipede that is able to do so.
 Usually, centipedes will not harm humans and are more of a nuisance than a threat.
 Although it is rare, they are capable of biting.
 Centipede bites are very painful and some may cause reactions such as chills, fever, and weakness.
 People with small children and those with bee allergies should exercise caution around centipedes, as the venom from a large centipede’s bite has the potential to cause anaphylactic shock.